Skip to content

 Ubuntu Development Environment

-The following instructions use a bash script to set up the PX4 development environment on the Ubuntu Linux LTS versions supported by PX4: Ubuntu 22.04 (Jammy Jellyfish), 20.04 (Focal Fossa), and 18.04 (Bionic Beaver).
+The following instructions use a bash script to set up the PX4 development environment on the Ubuntu Linux LTS versions supported by PX4: Ubuntu 24.04 (Nimble Numbat) and Ubuntu 22.04 (Jammy Jellyfish).

 The environment includes: